dwilkie/action_sms/README.markdown

 # action_sms

-action_sms is a lightweight wrapper based on [activesms](http://github.com/nofxx/activesms). action_sms allows you to use existing SMS Gateway Adapters and switch between them effortlessly without modifing your application code.
-Unlike [activesms](http://github.com/nofxx/activesms), action_sms does not implement any SMS Gateway Adapters.
-For this see [action_sms_gateways](http://github.com/dwilkie/action_sms_gateways)
+action_sms allows you to use existing or custom SMS Gateway Adapters and switch between them effortlessly without modifying your application or test code.
+By keeping SMS Gateway configuration out of your code you can be more adaptable to change.

 ## Usage

 Establish a connection to your SMS Gateway Adapter:

     ActionSms::Base.establish_connection(